UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 ## Getting Started with DFT Calculations ##

-In the first exercise, we will be studying perovskite oxides and how to determine their lattice constants, followed by surface relaxation of the (001) surface of the perovskite.
-For Homework 5, everyone will be studying the same system (001) SrTiO<sub>3</sub>.
+In the first exercise, we will be studying MXenes, how to determine their lattice constants, and O adsorption on the surface.
+For Homework 5, everyone will be studying the same system Ti<sub>2</sub>C.

 ## Contents ##